vsmolyakov/kaggle/README.md

 ## quora

 In quora question pairs challenge, the goal is to identify duplicate questions.
-Two approaches were taken to solve this problem: feature engineering with xgboost and neural network classifier.
+Two approaches were taken to solve this problem: feature engineering with xgboost and a neural network classifier.

 <p align="center">
 <img src="https://github.com/vsmolyakov/kaggle/blob/master/quora/figures/dataset.png" />
 </p>

 The figure above shows four examples from the dataset.
-To measure similarity between question pairs, features such as shared words and Glove word embeddings were used.
-Additional features such as sentences distances can help improve performance.
+To measure similarity between question pairs, features such as shared words and cosine similarity between question encodings were used.
+Additional architectures, such as Siamese RNN, can help increase the area under ROC curve for the binary classification (similar vs non-similar question pair) task.

 References:
 *https://www.kaggle.com/c/quora-question-pairs*